-All case reports published had spontaneous presentation of sudden onset testicular pain which does not relieve with scrotal elevation.
+All case reports describe spontaneous sudden onset testicular pain which does not relieve with scrotal elevation.
 It is associated with local inflammation, i.e. swelling, reddening and local rise in temperature.
-There may be associated fever, leucocytosis, pyuria and bacteriuria.
+There may be associated fever, leukocytosis, pyuria (pus in the urine) and bacteriuria.

-Pathology of this entity is unknown with diabetes mellitus being a predisposing factor as with other emphysematous infections.
-Following hypotheses are postulated:
+Pathology of this entity is unknown with diabetes mellitus being a key predisposing factor in most cases (as for other emphysematous infections).
+The following hypotheses are postulated:

-- coexistent retroperitoneal emphysematous infection adjacent to origin of testicular artery with involvement of ipsilateral testis
+- coexistent retroperitoneal emphysematous infection adjacent to the origin of the testicular artery with involvement of the ipsilateral testis

 - rupture of sigmoid diverticula into the seminal vesicle as a source of air within the testis

-Hyperechoic foci within the testicular parenchyma showing posterior dirty shadowing and reverberation artefacts or a curved hyperechoic line conforming to the globular shape of testis is seen on high resolution ultrasound of scrotum suggesting the diagnosis.
-This hyperechogenicity needs to be differentiated from testicular microliths, sutures and foreign body.
-Presence of posterior dirty shadowing, reverberation artefacts and clinical profile help differentiate these entities.
-There may be associated reactive hydrocoele, funiculitis and scrotal wall thickening with increased vascularity.
+Hyperechoic foci within the testicular parenchyma showing posterior dirty shadowing and reverberation artifacts or a curved hyperechoic line conforming to the globular shape of testis is seen on high resolution ultrasound of scrotum suggesting the diagnosis.
+This hyperechogenicity needs to be differentiated from testicular microliths, sutures and foreign bodies.
+The presence of posterior dirty shadowing, reverberation artifacts and clinical profile help differentiate these entities.
+There may be an associated reactive hydrocele, funiculitis and scrotal wall thickening with increased vascularity.

-CT is the modality of choice to demonstrate intratesticular air.
-Hypodense foci or patchy areas (Hounsfield unit value around -1000) noted within the testicular parenchyma confirm the diagnosis.
+CT is the modality of choice to demonstrate intratesticular gas.
+Hypodense foci or patchy areas (~ -1000 HU) noted within the testicular parenchyma confirm the diagnosis.
 CT also helps in determining the extent of spread of infection.
-Also abdominal sections may point toward other associated conditions like sigmoid diverticulae and retroperitoneal emphysematous infections.
+The images may also point toward other associated conditions like sigmoid diverticula and retroperitoneal emphysematous infections.

-Can confirm the presence of air within the testis but is time consuming and does not add any further to the diagnosis.
-Thus MRI in these cases is not recommended as it delays the emergent orchidectomy.
+MRI can confirm the presence of gas within the testis but is time consuming and does not add any further to the diagnosis.
+Thus MRI in these cases is not recommended as it delays the emergent orchiectomy.

 Treatment and prognosis

 Time is the key to successful management.
-Emergent orchidectomy is the treatment of choice with secondary management of predisposing condition like retroperitoneal infection or sigmoid diverticulae.
-Strict control of diabetes may help prevent this condition.
-Prognosis is usually worse.
+Emergent orchiectomy is the treatment of choice with secondary management of predisposing conditions like retroperitoneal infection or sigmoid diverticula.
+Good glycemic control in the context of diabetes mellitus may help prevent the condition.